-Last week we went on a little day out to Woburn Safari Park – We had some Tesco vouchers to use up and love a trip to the zoo!
+Last week we went on a little day out to Woburn Safari Park, near Milton Keynes.
+We had some Tesco vouchers to use up and love a trip to the zoo so decided to use them for a wildlife park day – and booked safari park tickets!
 It’s about an hour away from us and we hadn’t been since before kids and so we thought it would be a nice family day out.

 What were our first impressions of Woburn Safari Park?